schillij95/ThaumatoAnakalyptor/README.md

 ## Running the Code
-This example shows how to do segmentation on scroll 3 (PHerc0332).
+This example shows how to do segmentation on Scroll 3 (PHerc0332).

 ### Download Data
 - **Scroll Data:**